Ray Watson Davis, 63

 The family wants to say a special thank you to the folks at Ladow Court Assisted Living, Garfield and Colfax ambulance services, the doctors and nurses at Whitman Medical Center, Kindred Hospice, Jenny Tevlin, Terrie Teare and so many others that took care of him along the way.
 At Dad’s request a party and potluck will be held next door to Garfield Meats in Garfield, WA at 1 pm on Saturday, October 5th.
 We encourage friends to wear Gonzaga gear and be ready to laugh and joke with us.
 We also suggest any donations be made in his name to a charity of your choosing.
 Kramer Funeral Home cared for the family and may leave condolences at www.kramercares.com

-To send flowers to RAY's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of RAY WATSON DAVIS, please visit our floral store.